bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 Doc tests serve three purposes:

 1. Teaching the reader about the intended usage of the API.
-2. Serving as a canary for when code changes cause your documentation to go out of date.
+2. Serving as a canary for when code changes cause your documentation to go out-of-date.
 3. Acting as quick unit tests to assert invariants.

 Unsurprisingly, these are extremely useful for teaching users about libraries!